Terry Bickers

 Terence "Terry" Robert Arthur Bickers (born 6 September 1965 in Kensington, London) is an English musician and songwriter.
-A guitarist and singer, he is best known for his work as the original lead guitarist with The House of Love (from 1986 to 1989, and again from 2004 to 2020) and as the former frontman/guitarist for Levitation and Cradle.
+A guitarist and singer, he is best known for his work as the original lead guitarist with the House of Love (from 1986 to 1989 and again from 2004 to 2020) and as the former frontman/guitarist for Levitation and Cradle.
 During the late 1980s and 1990s Bickers was hailed as one of Britain's leading young guitarists, as well as attracting plenty of press coverage due to his unconventional pronouncements.

 Bickers's most recent work has been with singer-songwriter Pete Fijalkowski, with whom he released the album Broken Heart Surgery in July 2014.
-He is currently based in Brighton, England where he teaches music at the college Access To Music.
+He is currently based in Brighton, England where he teaches music.

 Biography and musical career

 Early years

-Terry Bickers was born in Kensington, London, and grew up in nearby Fulham into what he describes as "a family of big gamblers and card players.
-I learnt from them how to hold my hand back.
-They'd all be drinking and because I was only seven, I'd be straight, checking them out and learning from their behaviour."
-When he was twelve years old, his parents split up, an event which he later described as "my whole life falling down in front of me.
-The relationship between your parents is how you see the world at that age.
-You learn not to trust anything."
-Bickers would often cite this event as contributing to his later personal vulnerability and his consequent reactions to both people and to band politics.
+Terry Bickers was born in Kensington, London, and grew up in nearby Fulham, initially learning bass guitar and then progressing to electric guitar, playing gigs in local pubs from aged 15.

 Bickers's first significant band was the Northern Irish indie-rock band Colenso Parade, which he joined in 1985 on their move to London.
 He played on their Hallelujah Chorus EP and Glentoran album, both released in 1986 on Fire Records.